How To Vote

 Maybe that’s not the right termonology – or at least not yet.
 In 2020, only a very small percentage of the population is actually able to vote for the President online.
 Most citizens still have to trek to a local polling location where they can vote in order to cast their ballot for the next commander in chief.
 But why can’t you vote online?

-Despite having more than enough security to How to Vote for the President Onlineallow citizens to submit their sensitive tax information electronically, the US government still does not allow citizens to vote for the president online in 2020.
+Despite having more than enough security to allow citizens to submit their sensitive tax information electronically, the US government still does not allow citizens to vote for the president online in 2020.
 Many think that this change would increase voter numbers, and simplify the voting process significantly.
 It appears that we’re still at least another 4 years away from the general population being able to vote online though.

 Voting Booth Step by Step Instructions